Bacula Enterprise: Unique Features for MSPs, Cloud Providers, Hosting Companies, IaaS and BaaS Businesses.

 - List Schedule resources

 - List Pool resources

 Global Endpoint Deduplication Quiesce Command

-Bacula Systems’ Global Endpoint Deduplication™ is built into Bacula Enterprise Edition and is an enterprise endpoint backup technology that gives MSPs the choice to apply it either to the client side (file daemon) thereby saving network and storage resources, or at the storage level depending on how the user wants to manage the data; This gives the benefits of both global and endpoint deduplication.
+Bacula Systems’ Global Endpoint Deduplication™ is built into Bacula Enterprise and is an enterprise endpoint backup technology that gives MSPs the choice to apply it either to the client side (file daemon) thereby saving network and storage resources, or at the storage level depending on how the user wants to manage the data; This gives the benefits of both global and endpoint deduplication.

-IT is also possible to combine this ‘dedupe’ at the client side with Bacula Enterprise Edition’s comm line compression feature to allow even better management and lower bandwidth consumption.
+IT is also possible to combine this ‘dedupe’ at the client side with Bacula Enterprise’s comm line compression feature to allow even better management and lower bandwidth consumption.
 It is now possible to quiesce the Global Endpoint Deduplication Engine to safely copy the data without shutting down the Storage Daemon.
 The commands quiesce and unquiesce enable a user to freeze and un-freeze the Global Endpoint Deduplication Engine on demand.

 New Prune Command Option

 The bconsole “prune” command can now run the pruning algorithm on all volumes from a Pool or on all Pools